Exceptional stationary state in a dephasing many-body open quantum system

 The action of $\mathcal L_{\text{eff}}$ onto a density matrix $ \rho(t) = \sum_{\boldsymbol{\sigma}}p_{\boldsymbol{\sigma}}(t)\ketbra{\boldsymbol{\sigma}}{\boldsymbol{\sigma}}, $ is most easily described using the Doi-Peliti formalism that represents the density matrix $\rho(t)$ as a vector $| \rho(t) ) =\sum_{\boldsymbol{\sigma}}p_{\boldsymbol{\sigma}}(t) |\boldsymbol{\sigma})$ that satisfies the unconventional normalization condition $\sum_{\boldsymbol{\sigma}} p_{\boldsymbol \sigma}=1$~\cite{Doi-76,Doi-76a}.
 The Lindblad dynamics $\frac d{dt} \rho(t) = \mathcal L_{\text{eff}}[\rho(t)]$ is translated into the form $\frac{d}{dt}|\rho(t)) = -W |\rho(t))$ with the Markov generator (see EM and SM~\cite{ref_SM})

-Since the dynamics induced by $W$ cannot be determined analytically, we propose a simplified Markov generator for which the interface dynamics can be solved analytically: $\tilde W = W- 2 (g^2 / \gamma) \sum_j \pi^z_{j-1} \pi^x_j \pi^z_{j+1}$ so that the terms coupling three sites are discarded.
-We also make a specific choice of the parameters, namely $J^2/4 \gamma = 1/6$ and $2 g^2 / \gamma = 1/6$: this allows us to provide rigorous estimates for the spectral gap (reported in the SM~\cite{ref_SM}) and exact calculations for the interface dynamics.
+Since the dynamics induced by $W$ cannot be determined analytically, we propose a simplified but analytically-tractable generator $\tilde W = W- 2 (g^2 / \gamma) \sum_j \pi^z_{j-1} \pi^x_j \pi^z_{j+1}$ without terms coupling three sites.
+We also make a specific choice of the parameters, namely $J^2/4 \gamma = 1/6$ and $2 g^2 / \gamma = 1/6$: this allows us to provide rigorous estimates for the spectral gap (see SM~\cite{ref_SM}) and exact calculations for the interface dynamics.